-7.1 Whereas the WhatsApp images submitted by the passenger during her statement dated 09.06.2024, it appeared that chatting with mobile number 9427143288 was going on at the material time and was available to the passenger.
-Also, it was learnt that the mobile number 9427143288, provided by the passenger, belonged to Mrs. Priti Arya (hereinafter referred to as "Noticee No. 2/ Mrs. Arya), who was posted at Surat International Airport, Surat as Additional staff.
-Further, account number 017801519485 of ICICI Bank, with the account holder's name Mr. Viral H Dugarwala (hereinafter referred to as "Noticee No. 3/ Mr. Viral), was also available to the passenger at the time of seizure proceedings.
+7.2 Whereas, from the WhatsApp images submitted by the passenger during her statement dated 09.06.2024, it appeared that chatting with mobile number 9427143288 was going on at the material time and was available with the passenger.
+Also, it was learnt that the mobile number 9427143288, provided by the passenger, belonged to Mrs. Priti Arya (hereinafter referred to as the "Noticee No. 2/Mrs. Arya"), who was posted at Surat International Airport, Surat as additional staff.
+Further, account number 017801519485 of ICICI Bank, with the account holder's name Mr. Viral H. Dugarwala (hereinafter referred to as the "Noticee No. 03/Mr Viral"), was also available to the passenger during seizure proceedings.
 Accordingly, summons were issued to Mrs. Priti Arya and Mr. Viral Dugarwala to give their statement and to produce documents.

-8. Whereas, the statement of Mrs. Priti Yogesh Arya was recorded on 12.08.2024 under the provision of Section 108 of the Customs Act, 1962, wherein she inter alia stated:
+8. Whereas, a statement of Mrs. Priti Arya was recorded on 13.06.2024 under the provision of Section 108 of the Customs Act, 1962, wherein she inter alia stated: